Arra - Equipment To Enhance Training For Health Professionals (93.411)

 Length and Time Phasing of Assistance

 Awards will be made in FY 2010 for up to a two-year project period.
 After Notices of Grant Award are issued, funds are released in accordance with DHHS payment procedures.
-See the following for information on how assistance is awarded/released: Grantees draw funds from the Payment Management System (PMS), HHS's centralized web-based payment system.
+See the following for information on how assistance is awarded/released: Grantees draw down funds, as necessary, from the Payment Management System (PMS).
+PMS is the centralized web based payment system for HHS awards.

 Financial Information